Transition to school: Information for early childhood education and care services

-- Want more?
+- Want more Daisy?
 Parents and carers can also download the colouring sheets and cut-out puzzle for their child to complete.

 - Share the department’s Getting Ready for Primary School Parents Guide.

-- Learning packages for parents and carers and resources for families.
-Check out the learning outcome cards which have been translated into 15 languages.
+- Resources for families - check out the learning outcome cards which have been translated into 15 languages.
 This includes resources for Aboriginal families with an emphasis on culture, connection and community.

 Engaging families with children with additional learning and support needs